Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Profile 2 is designed to ingest a [=streaming presentation=] composed of [=manifest objects=] and [=media objects=] in to receiving entities that provide either pass-through functionality or limited processing of the content.
-   In this mode, the [=ingest source=] prepares and ingests all the content intended for consumption by a client.
+   In this mode, the [=ingest source=] prepares and ingests all the [=Objects=] intended for consumption by a client.
-   These are complete streaming presentations including all manifest and media objects.
+   These are complete [=streaming presentation=] including all manifest and media objects.

    Profile 2 exists independently of Profile 1.
 The requirements below encapsulate all needed functionality to support Profile 2.
 The requirements listed for